Giants snap 3-game skid, beat Diamondbacks 5-2

 Wilmer Flores hit a solo homer in the ninth to put the Giants up 5-2.

+“I thought we did a nice job on offense tonight,” Kapler said.
+“We really haven’t been able to kind of throw the right hook and land a knockout blow and I do think that that’s something that we’re going to have to be able to do to be the kind of team that we want to be.”

-It was a disappointing outing for Arizona’s Luke Weaver (1-5), whose ERA ballooned to 8.23 for the season.
+It was a disappointing outing for Arizona’s Luke Weaver (1-5), whose ERA ballooned to 8.23.
 The right-hander was coming off two consecutive encouraging starts but regressed against the Giants, giving up four earned runs on eight hits and a walk in just three innings.
 He struck out six.

+“I think Luke had good stuff, but there were just too many middle (of the plate) mistakes,” Arizona manager Torey Lovullo said.
+“When you make middle mistakes at this level, you’re going to pay for them.”

 Arizona has lost nine of its past 10 games.
-The D-backs managed just three hits.
+The D-backs managed just three hits and are the second team in the National League to lose 20 games this season, joining the Pittsburgh Pirates.

+On paper, Arizona’s offense has several accomplished offensive players like Kole Calhoun, Ketel Marte, Starling Marte, David Peralta and Walker, but it hasn’t translated to results.
+The D-backs expected to compete for a spot in the playoffs this season but they’re running out of time to make a move.

+“It’s been fairly inconsistent, I know that,” Lovullo said.
+“We’re all aware, it’s something we’re working on every single day.”

 WELL TRAVELED